itstinghua/itstinghua.github.io/_pages/Echo.md

       </h2>

       <p class="echo-note">
-        The closing moment of my Ph.D. journey — made unforgettable by my supervisors, paranymphs, colleagues, friends, and everyone who shared this chapter with me.
+        The closing moment of my Ph.D. journey.
+Many thanks to everyone who shared this chapter with me.
       </p>